Barred Rocks$16.00 – $18.00 Select options

 - 19+ weeks old

-Pullets typically start to lay at 22 to 28 weeks, so you can look forward to eggs much sooner from our pullets than if you were to start with baby chicks.
-(Please note that because so many different factors affect when a particular pullet will start to lay, we cannot make a guarantee as to when your pullets will begin laying.)
+Since pullets typically start to lay at 22 to 28 weeks (depending on the breed and other factors) you can look forward to eggs much sooner from our pullets than if you were to start with baby chicks.

+There are many variables that affect when a particular pullet will start to lay.
+One is the breed.
 We offer a number of different breeds, all of which are good layers.
 Our normal heritage breeds, which usually start to lay at around 26-28 weeks of age, include: Black Australorps, Barred Rocks, Buff Orpingtons, Easter Eggers, Rhode Island Reds, Wyandottes, Light Brahmas and Cuckoo Marans.
-These breeds are proven favorites with our customers.

 All of our pullets first arrive at our farm as baby chicks ordered from well-known Murray McMurray, Cackle or Hoover’s hatcheries.
+There are a few breeds that we hatch.
 We raise them in our brooders, which supply the warm, draft free environment needed by the young chicks.
 Then we move them outdoors at 6-8 weeks of age.

 All have been vaccinated against Mareks.
 To build an immunity against Coccidiosis, we either have the chicks vaccinated or we feed them a high-quality medicated starter/grower feed for the first 8 weeks.
 After 8 weeks the chicks have developed the immunity, and the medicated feed is no longer needed, so we transition to a non-medicated grower feed.